 (Three Words You’ll Never Hear Regarding the College Process—Except at Calhoun!)

-A conversation with Lisa Merritt, Director of College Counseling, and Jarrad Nunes, Associate Director of College Counseling, on how the process of writing essays, taking tests and submitting applications has become a joyous journey for Calhoun’s seniors.
+A conversation with Lisa Merritt and Jarrad Nunes, Co-Directors of College Counseling, on how the process of writing essays, taking tests and submitting applications is a joyous journey for Calhoun’s seniors.

 So, Lisa and Jarrad, how are you feeling now that another class has graduated and is moving on?